-- Careers and meaningful work
+Careers and meaningful work

 Environmental and societal changes, such as increased globalisation, technological advancements, workforce diversity, and temporary employment contracts have created significant changes in how individuals enact and manage their work and career.
 These changes call for a conversation on the topic and the development of research-based solutions that can enable employees’ experiences of meaningful work and careers in organisations.
 Our research interests concern topics as the sources of meaningful work and its consequences for individuals and organisations, proactive careers, changing employer-employee relationships, school-to-work transitions, and employability.

-- The future of work design
+The future of work design

 Job crafting allows individual workers to initiate changes in their job design such that the job fits the employee throughout the career.
 We study job crafting from a contemporary perspective, by focusing on the effects of non-traditional employment arrangements (e.g., fixed-contracts, self-employment, and temporary agency work) on motivation, proactive work behaviours, work engagement, employability, and career development.
 In our studies, we adopt a multilevel perspective, for example, by studying topics related to interpersonal dynamics in teams.

-- Leadership and organisational change
+Leadership and organizational change

 Successful change is one of largest problems that modern organisations face.
 Leaders play a key role in optimising organisational change, fostering social cohesion among individual workers, and fuelling growth for a wide range of individuals.
 We study questions related to leadership and change management and the cognitive and contextual antecedents of constructive and destructive leadership.
 We offer organisational practitioners theoretical and practical insights into how they can maximise their leaders’ potential.

-Organisations benefit from talent that powers their businesses, especially in roles that would otherwise remain unfilled.
+Organizations benefit from talent that powers their businesses, especially in roles that would otherwise remain unfilled.
 Recruitment, selection, and talent management therefore comprise essential levers for a sustainable future of work.
 Our research focuses on the assessment and identification of talent, and we study topics such as test development, impression management tactics, and talent management programs.
 At a more general level, we examine the effects of HR practices on employee and organisational outcomes.

-- Diversity management and inclusion
+Diversity management and inclusion